Providing Component Access to Enclosing Record Objects

 We assume the functional unit will be implemented as an Abstract Data Type (ADT).
 Strictly speaking, the ADT idiom is not required here, but that is the best approach for defining major types, for the good reasons given in that idiom entry.
 There's no reason not to use an ADT in this case so we will.

-The solution has two parts:
+The implementation has two parts:

-1. An access discriminant on the PO type, designating the enclosing record's type.
+An access discriminant on the PO type, designating the enclosing record's type.
 That part is straightforward.

-2. A value given to that discriminant that designates the object of the enclosing record type, i.e., the record object that contains that PO.
+A value given to that discriminant that designates the object of the enclosing record type, i.e., the record object that contains that PO.
 That part requires a relatively obscure language construct.

 Given those two parts, the PO can then dereference its access discriminant to read or update the other components in the same enclosing record object.